Support Groups schedule

 3. Our Savior’s Lutheran Church Support Group

-Group meets the third Tuesday each month 7pm at 3300 Rural St. Rockford, Illinois.
+Group meets the third Tuesday each month 7pm at 3300 Rural St. Rockford, Illinois in the Fireside Room.
 You may park and enter off of Guilford Road.
+The meeting takes place in the Fireside Room.

 What You Should Expect: